Pickled Watermelon Rind

 - 1 teaspoon of Szechuan or Black Peppercorns

-- 1-2 inch piece of Fresh Ginger, peeled and sliced (use more for extra kick)
+- 1-2 inch pieces of Fresh Ginger, peeled and sliced (use more for extra kick)

 - Wash the watermelon and then cut into half moon slices.

 - Slice off the fruit completely.
 I like to put it aside for a refreshing snack.

 - Next, peel of the rind’s skin with a knife or good quality vegetable peeler.

 - Use a parring knife to slice the green rind into thin 2″ to 3″ long pieces.